Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 ## Introduction

-`asyncio` is a Python standard library for writing high performance concurrent code using the async/await syntax and provides high level APIs for creating and managing event loops, coroutines, tasks, and performing asynchronous I/O operations.
+The Python standard library provides the `asyncio` module to facilitate writing high-performance concurrent code.
+By leveraging async/await syntax, it provides a high level API for creating and managing event loops, coroutines, tasks, and performing asynchronous I/O operations.
 It is used as a foundation for Python asynchronous frameworks that provide high-performance network and web-servers, database connection libraries, distributed task queues, etc. Multiple libraries and frameworks, such as `FastAPI` and `aiohttp`, are built on top of `asyncio`.